israpps/PS2Ident/README.md

 * Displays the actual addresses for DEV1 (rom1, rom2 and erom) that are set by the ROM filesystem drivers.
 * Colored user interface that is easy to use.
 * Supports dumping to memory cards and USB mass storage devices.
-* Supports multi-languages, which include the 8 supported languages by the PS2
 * Gathers data of all known parts of the PS2.
 * Attempts to automatically match the chip/part name with the version number of the part.